-1. Before the official beginning of classes 75% of tuition 2.
-During the first week of classes 50% of tuition 3.
-During the second week of classes 25% of tuition
+- 1. Before the official beginning of classes

+75% of tuition

+- 2. During the first week of classes

+- 3. During the second week of classes

 Refunds are not made for the summer session.

 Note: The University reserves the right to change any or all fees at any time without prior notice.
 Such changes are applicable to students currently registered in the University as well as to new students.